-During the period under review, the Company exercised four resource consents (9545-2.1, 10254-1, 10304-1.1 and 10354-1.1) for the injection of fluids by DWI.
-These consents licensed discharges of various forms of fluid into the Mount Messenger Formation, via the Cheal-A2, Cheal-A7, Cheal-B3, Cheal-E4 and Cheal-E7 injection wells and the Urenui Formation via the Cheal-A4 and Cheal-A7 injection wells.
+During the period under review, the Company exercised three resource consents (9545-2.1, 10304-1.1 and 10354-1.1) for the injection of fluids by DWI.
+These consents licensed discharges of various forms of fluid into the Mount Messenger Formation, via the Cheal-A2 and Cheal-A7 wells, and via the Cheal-E4 and Cheal-E7 injection wells, and the Urenui Formation via the Cheal-A4 and Cheal-A7 injection wells.